arthurhohinng/Inwit/doc/sprint2/PB.md

 27) As a user, I have to be able to keep the container by paying for it, so that I do not have to return it for my convenience
 48) As a user, I want to be able to view a detailed order status page, so I know what stage my orders are at
 49) As a user, I should be able to tip my order by selecting a % of my order or a price, so that I can tip the restaurant easily
+65) As a user, I want to be able to view options for a pending container, so that I can have the option to buy/pickup a pending container

 Restaurant: